-At the end of the current fiscal year, governmental funds reported combined ending fund balances of \$4,081; an increase of \$4 in comparison with the prior year.
+At the end of the current fiscal year, governmental funds reported combined ending fund balances of \$5,404,432; an increase of \$1,323,664 in comparison with the prior year.

-- Fund balance in the amount of \$3,557 is restricted for grants and state-required workers' compensation escrow. - Board-authorized purchase commitments are \$240.
+- Fund balance in the amount of \$3,843,138 is restricted for grants and state-required workers' compensation escrow. - Board-authorized purchase commitments are \$372,870.

-The general fund had an ending fund balance of \$2,240; a decrease of \$333 or 13% in comparison with the prior year.
-The decrease resulted from risk management activity.
+The general fund had an ending fund balance of \$3,293,523; an increase of \$1,053,998 in comparison with the prior year resulting from increases in charges for services, donations and changes in risk management activity.

 The Department has two other major funds.
-The federal seizure & forfeiture fund had an ending fund balance of \$1,653; an increase of \$287 or 21% in comparison with the prior year.
-The increase is due to additional revenue, the receipt of which is dependent upon federal processes.
+The federal seizure & forfeiture fund had an ending fund balance of \$2,016,506; an increase of \$363,079 or 22% in comparison with the prior year.
+The increase is primarily due to a reduction in expenditures.
 The federal and state grants fund has no fund balance due to the fact revenues equal expenditures on an annual basis.

-Other governmental funds are supported by Department-generated revenues.
+Other governmental funds are supported by Department generated revenues.
 These funds supplement appropriations provided by the City and were established to comply with federal, state, and local requirements for revenues generated by policing activities such as licensing of private security officers, open records requests, and City ordinances for alarm licensing and parade/escort requests.
-Ending fund balance increased \$50 in the police drug enforcement fund.
+Ending fund balance decreased \$93,413 all of which is attributable to the police drug enforcement fund.

-A Component Unit of the City of Kansas City, Missouri Management's Discussion and Analysis April 30, 2017
+A Component Unit of the City of Kansas City, Missouri Management's Discussion and Analysis April 30, 2018